 - The first Daughter Directive (Article 5, section 4) specifies that a Member State is obliged to implement action plans only where the limit values (LVs) are exceeded due to causes other than natural events.
 The new CAFE Directive has made further provision for assessing and reporting concentrations where natural sources are a contributor.
 Where natural events result in concentrations significantly in excess of normal background levels from natural sources, Member States are required to inform the Commission, providing the necessary justification to demonstrate that these exceedences are due to natural events.
-The chief mechanism for reporting concentrations to the Commission is the Annual reporting questionnaire which now includes specific forms to report contributions from natural sources and corrected PM10 concentrations, adjusted for this natural component. - Gibraltar's monitoring campaign in 2007 reported 109 exceedences of the daily mean limit value of 50 μg m-3, of which no more than 35 exceedences are permissible, as specified in the first Daughter Directive (1999/30/EC).
-This was significantly higher than the 60 reported in 2006 (reduced to 32 after African dust quantification was undertaken).
-A significant contribution to daily exceedences measured in Gibraltar is from naturally occurring African dust due to Gibraltar's location and proximity to northern Africa, in particular to the Sahara desert. - This document is the second report to quantify the influence of natural African dust to measured concentrations in Gibraltar.
-The first report1 demonstrated that in 2006, 60 measured daily exceedences were reduced to 32 when the African dust contributions were removed.
-This report presents analysis and details the methodology used to demonstrate a reduction from 109 daily exceedences to 72 exceedences in 2007.
+The chief mechanism for reporting concentrations to the Commission is the Annual reporting questionnaire which now includes specific forms to report contributions from natural sources and corrected PM10 concentrations, adjusted for this natural component. - Gibraltar's monitoring campaign in 2008 reported 63 exceedences of the daily mean limit value of 50 μg m-3, of which no more than 35 exceedences are permissible, as specified in the first Daughter Directive (1999/30/EC).
+This was significantly higher than the 60 reported in 2006 (reduced to 32 after African dust quantification was undertaken) but was lower than the 109 (corrected to 72) in 2007.
+A significant contribution to daily exceedences measured in Gibraltar is from naturally occurring African dust due to Gibraltar's location and proximity to northern Africa, in particular to the Sahara desert. - This report presents analysis and details the methodology used to demonstrate a reduction from 63 daily exceedences to 36 exceedences in 2008.